CDCgov/prime-reportstream/prime-router/docs/standard-operating-procedures/Poison-queue/poison-queue-management.md

 ## Resending messages that are no longer in the poison queue or that cannot be remediated within the 7 day window.

 At this time the only remediation option available is to manually re-send the original received message through the pipeline either locally or through the desired environment.
 The issue causing the message to fail must have been remediated or a new message created/obtained with the issue resolved (i.e. if the issue was a problem with the message format received from the sender, it may be necessary to inform the sender of the issue and have them re-send the data in the correct format.)

+### Common poison queue issues needing manual remediation

+1.)
+Large file size causing fhir-convert timeout <br>
+    This issue occurs when a received FHIR message is so large that the amount of time needed to complete the fhir-convert step is greater than the 30 min timeout on the Azure function.
+These messages must be manually split into multiple smaller messages and then resent through the pipeline.